This page is for candidates wanting to find out about and prepare to undertake the Scholarly Project.

 - writing of the manuscript.

-Two trainees can collaborate on a shared project; however, the intention to collaborate must be noted in the project proposal.
+Two trainees may collaborate on a shared project.
+The intention to collaborate must be noted in the project proposal.

 Trainees may be exempt from undertaking a Scholarly Project if, within the past 10 years, they: